n8n-io/n8n-docs/docs/advanced-ai/examples/vector-store-website.md

 # Populate a Pinecone vector database from a website

 Use n8n to scrape a website, load the data into Pinecone, then query it using a chat workflow.
-This workflow uses the [HTTP node](/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/) to get website data, improves the data using the [HTML node](/integrations/builtin/core-nodes/n8n-nodes-base.html/), then uses the [Pinecone Vector Store node](/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstorepinecone/) to send it to Pinecone.
+This workflow uses the [HTTP node](/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/) to get website data, extracts the relevant content using the [HTML node](/integrations/builtin/core-nodes/n8n-nodes-base.html/), then uses the [Pinecone Vector Store node](/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstorepinecone/) to send it to Pinecone.

 <figure markdown>
 !["Screenshot of the two workflows in this example"](/_images/advanced-ai/examples/vector-store-website.png)